 She's also appeared on television and podcasts and been featured in Thrive Global, Medium, and Authority Magazine.

-When she's not working as a Certified Right Response Instructor or coaching counselors preparing to sit for the National Counselor Exam, she's taking orders from her paraplegic Siamese cat or tending to her vegetable garden.
+When she's not working as a Certified Right Response Instructor or leading a team of coaches helping counselors preparing to sit for the National Counselor Exam, she's taking orders from her paraplegic Siamese cat or tending to her vegetable garden.